 The European Court of Human Rights (ECHR) is an international court.
 It was set up in 1959 and deals with applications alleging violations of the rights defined by the European Convention on Human Rights.
-The ECHR is based in Strasbourg, as is the CoE.
+The ECHR is also based in Strasbourg.